Meet Joe Black

-Brest filmed at a glacial pace, pushing the production at least two months over schedule and nearly $30M over budget.
-Meet Joe Black cost at least $90 million by the time an edit was locked.
+Brest filmed at a glacial pace, pushing the production at least two months over schedule.
+The budget for Meet Joe Black was at least $90 million by the time an edit was locked and nearly $30M over budget.
 It was originally positioned to be Universal’s sole big budget summer picture, but Brest was nowhere near finished editing and it was delayed until November 13, 1998.
 The studio had no major summer fare to put in place of Meet Joe Black‘s vacancy and only released smaller counter-programmers Fear & Loathing In Las Vegas, Out Of Sight and BASEketball.

 Meet Joe Black was exactly the sort of nightmare project that sours final cut privilege amongst the studio brass.
 It was expected to be a major prestige picture with a high concept and an easy commercial hook, but Brest delivered a 3 hour melodrama, which he refused to cut down.
 As the release was approaching, buzz and awareness was high and there was still awards chatter, but then the reviews came in.